mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 [Back to top](#top)

 <a name="thread-count" />

 #### 2.3.10 `getThreadCount`

-Returns the amount of threads that the tracker is consuming.
+Returns the number of threads that the tracker is consuming.

 [Back to top](#top)

 <a name="version" />

 #### 2.3.11 `getTrackerVersion`

 Returns this Trackers version as a String.